 There are also some additional factors that may impact how much your bay or bow windows cost.
 If you plan to get tinted windows, you’re going to pay between $300 and $1,000 more, depending on the size.
 You may also have to pay taxes and permit fees depending on your contractor and where you live.

 But not every cost factor will raise your price.
 If you get energy-efficient windows, you may be eligible for a subsidy depending on where you live.
 And if you’re replacing multiple windows at a time, your contractor may offer you a bulk discount.

 Bay and bow windows can be a beautiful addition to your home.
 There are a lot of options available to you depending on your budgeting needs and design wishes.
 Make sure you factor in any special circumstances surrounding your installation and you’ll wind up with an estimate that fits within your budget.

-If you’d like to find the best bay and bow window prices on the market, check out the rest of our site at 5Estimates.
+If you’d like to find the best bay and bow window prices on the market, check out 5Estimates Guide to The Best Replacement Windows.
 We can help you browse contractors and find the perfect person for the job.
 Check out our window contractors to find the top-rated window companies near you today.